-• Case Managers will meet Targeted Case Management requirements for all individuals enrolled in HCBS-DD, SLS, CES and CHRP using Targeted Case Management.

-Case Managers will complete four (4) quarterly monitoring visits per year where services are provided.
+- Case Managers will meet Targeted Case Management monitoring requirements for all individuals enrolled in HCBS. - Case Managers will complete four (4) quarterly monitoring visits per year.
+At a minimum, one visit will be in-person and held where services are provided.
+The remaining three monitoring visits may be held in-person or virtually according to the enrolled individual's preferences.